Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 The success of a painting is decided before you put any paint on the canvas.

-Believe it or not, it is not the subject matter, but the structure of your design, the way shapes and lines relate on the painting surface that make your painting.
+Believe it or not, it is not the subject matter, but the structure of your design that makes your painting.
+What makes a painting pleasing to look at is the way its shapes and lines relate to each other.
 The bearing pillars of a good painting stand on a well-planned composition.

 How you organize the composition will affect how the eye of the viewer moves around the painting, whether the artwork will be able to retain the viewer’s attention, and the way you express your subject matter.

 It helps a lot to find the best cropping and the best composition for your scene if you make a few thumbnail sketches before committing to one version of it.

 Sometimes it feels like a waste of time for the painter, but making a few small value sketches helps you to avoid a lot of problems later.

 I Used a Great Quality Reference Photo for My Painting

 To paint High Pastures, I had a head start on composition because I used a beautiful picture by professional photographer Lee Brown.
 Lee is an amazing photographer and artist, and each month he used to challenge artists to create a painting from one of his photos, a painting challenge open to anyone that liked to participate.
 Lee would then post the submitted artworks in the painting challenge gallery, on his website A Day Not Wasted.

 So, since this scene on the Swiss Alps had already been photographed, cropped, and edited by Lee, I did not have to struggle to find a good crop to enhance the composition.
 It was already perfect.